oroinc/documentation/user_guide_roles/marketing_tools/sending_email_campaign_via_dotmailer.rst

-Create and Send Campaign on the Dotmailer Side
+Create and Send Campaign on the dotmailer Side
 ----------------------------------------------

 We have configured integration between OroCRM and dotmailer and created